Begood1/static-site/pages/one.md

 ---
-title: Page One
+title: Updated Page One Title
-summary: The summary for page one
 slug: one
-tags: nav
+summary: I am a new exciting content
 ---
 ## Hey

-fshfkj fdhfgjd jdfgdjfhqkfjakfjamfhihdfjsfdhjwq hhiiii

-ejfhe hefhejefg qquhdjhdgsfh  gfdhqwg hagd
+Hello world!